-At Charles Sturt University studying overseas is easy with CSU Global.
+At Charles Sturt University having a studying overseas experience is easy with CSU Global.
 Whatever university course you’re studying – it could take you around the globe!

 Charles Sturt University’s CSU Global program gives you the chance to experience the world through a broad range of international study opportunities.
 Study on exchange, participate in short-term programs, attend conferences, volunteer or complete your workplace learning at one of many international destinations.
 You can boost your credentials as a graduate and take the new global marketplace by storm – all while having the time of your life.
 So if studying overseas has always been a dream, you can make it a reality at Charles Sturt.

 Just like Emme Williams.

 You can help out on the other side of the world

 As part of her Bachelor of Veterinary Biology / Bachelor of Veterinary Science degree, Emme got on board with CSU Global for a very special trip to Africa.

 Why don’t we let Emme tell you her story about studying overseas?

 “I was lucky enough to travel to Africa to participate in a CSU Global trip to Victoria Falls, Zimbabwe.
 I went with an organisation called ALERT (African Lion and Environmental Research Trust).
 They work with communities to help minimise deadly human-wildlife conflict, specifically those involving lions.
 In Africa, prey animals such as leopards, lions and hyenas have no boundaries.
 As a result, they often attack local livestock, causing fatal conflict with both prey animals and humans.

 “ALERT’s main aim is to conserve all species and the ecosystems they live in – with a focus on elephants, giraffes, predators and birds.